Voita/GeocodeCZ-and-Sreality-crawler/README.md

 In addition to this, there is also a parsing script (organized in an identical manner - Source_parse_adress.ipynb, f_parse_adress.py, Run_parse_address.ipynb) that serves to parsing an address into its components (i.e. street, street number, city, zip code).

 ## Sreality
 This script downloads and parse data from sreality API.
 The structure is identical to previous case.
-Source_... script that serves as dev environment, python script that contains final version of code and run_... that is an example of how to run the function.
+Source_sreality.ipynb script that serves as dev environment, f_sreality.py - python script that contains final version of code and Run_sreality.ipynb that is an example of how to run the function.

+Furthermore, you can find a "graphics script" which is a descriptive analytics of data obtained through sreality crawler.